What is biosafety

 Since the ultimate aim is to eliminate or minimise biological contamination, there are three important concepts in the field of biosecurity:

-- Biological hazard: is the potential risk of uncontrolled exposure to biological agents that cause disease.
+Biological hazard: is the potential risk of uncontrolled exposure to biological agents with infectious capacity, harming the individual.

-- Biocontainment: are measures used to prevent infectious diseases from leaking from research centres or other places where they may be produced.
+Biocontainment: are measures used to prevent infectous diseases from leaking from research centres of other places where they may be produced.

 Biosafety is a complex discipline which is not devoid of dangers.
 That is why it is so crucial to have a set of rules and barriers prevent biological hazards derived from exposure to infectious biological agents.
 Generally speaking, the principles and components of biosecurity can be summarised as follows: